Irish TV

 Irish TV was an Irish television channel.
 It had offices across Ireland and in the US and UK.
-It was headquartered in Mayo, Ireland.
+It was headquartered in County Mayo, Ireland.

 History

 Founders Mairead Ní Mhaoilchiaráin and Pierce O'Reilly trialled Mayo TV for a number of years before setting up Irish TV.
 On 20 August 2014 the Broadcasting Authority of Ireland (BAI) entered into negotiations with Irish TV for a broadcast licence.

 Irish TV launched on 1 May 2014 as a channel containing Irish content targeted at Irish people at home, and abroad as part of the global Irish diaspora.
 The channel originally ran as part of Showcase on Freesat channel 163 and Sky channel 191.

 In July 2016 Irish TV received ministerial approval from Minister for Communications Denis Naughten to launch on the Irish Digital Terrestrial Saorview platform.

 The terrestrial station was allocated channel number No.7 on the platform.

 In December 2016, the High Court in Ireland asked for the company to be wound up following a period of liquidation.

 On 21 December 2016, Irish TV confirmed the station's closure.

 On 2 February 2017, The Irish Post acquired Irish TV, saving the channel from closure.

 On 8 March 2017, without warning, Irish TV went off the air.
 Its Sky slot was bought by Viacom International Media Networks Europe to launch Spike +1.